3nd3r1/ttk91-vscode/README.md

 -   Variables aren't tokenized
 -   Jump destinations aren't tokenized
 -   Register tokenization is sloppy.
 For example, pc will be read as register even if it's meant to be a symbol.
+-   "PUSH" and "POP" not highlighted.
+(Will be fixed in 0.0.2)

 ## Todo